Mount Shasta

 Team: Tim Murcko (Chunkin') and Ronen Sarig (Old Man Winter)

-A shoutout to friend and fellow climber Ronen Sarig for pushing and encouraging me through this process.
+A shoutout to my friend and fellow climber Ronen Sarig for pushing and encouraging me through this process.
 It may be my story, but sometimes you need a big nudge.

 Postmortem

-May 2016 - April 2017: I have always been an objective minded person.
-I don't like going through life just kind of winging it.
-If there is something I really want to do I sit down and devise a plan on how I can make it happen and by when.
+May 2016 - April 2017: I have always been an objective driven person.
+I do not like going through life just winging it.
+If there is something I really want to do I sit down and devise a plan on how I can make it happen.
 It takes alot of discipline.
 Usually checklists and spreadsheets are involved.
-It's a fun process - I enjoy it actually.
+It is a fun process - I enjoy it actually.
 I told myself after the first attempt that I want to come back, summit, and then snowboard down, all in one day.
-It's a big day - 7000ft in 5.5miles is no joke.
+It is a big day - 7000ft in 5.5miles is no joke.
 And there are very real consequences when things go wrong on Shasta.
 People get seriously injured or die every year on Shasta from avalanches, rock fall, slide outs, and exposure.
 I had no real world experience in this kind of stuff.
 It was a complex problem but I figured it could be solved if I stayed focused on 3 basic areas: physical strength, technical skills, and hazard/risk analysis.
 First, I needed to get serious.
-Get obsessed.
+I got obsessed.
 I read mountaineering books, did gear research, and talked to more experienced climbers.
 I practiced with my gear, and got to know how to use it more efficiently.
-When winter season started I was in a good position to start applying the knowledge.
+When winter season started I was ready to apply my knowledge.
 I practiced avalanche rescue and did smaller backcountry tours throughout the season which lead to larger climbs like Matterhorn Peak.
-During the week I did intense cardio exercises every single day on an elliptical to get my heartrate up.
-I even went on a diet with 0 sugar, fried food, or Alcohol.
+During the week I did intense cardio exercises daily on an elliptical to keep my heartrate up.
+I even went on a strict diet with 0 sugar, fried food, junk food, or alcohol.
+I called this the "Shasta diet".
 Never felt better in my life.
-I called this the "Shasta diet".
 I did resort skiing over the weekends to practice my downhill skills.
-I thought through the nitty gritty details (layering, sun protection, pack weight...).
+I thought through the nitty gritty details (layering, sun protection, pack weight).
 I held myself accountable by talking to people about what I was trying to achieve.
 Everything I did was for Shasta!
 This became an obsessive lifestyle around one single goal.
-Mountaineering is really selfish - you have to make sacrifices, you have to ditch other plans and be less social.
+Mountaineering can be really selfish - you have to make sacrifices, ditch other plans, and be less social.
 But this was important to me.
-End of April rolled around, it was time to move out.
+By the end of April it was time to move out and take on Mount Shasta once again.

-April 30, 1:12PM: Misery hill is not steep, but you are exhausted from Avalanche Gulch and still have another 1,300ft to go.
-A total slog.
-I was starting to really feel the altitude effects on the hill.
-I was slow and having a hard time focusing.
-Once we got to the top of the hill we decided to drop the splitboards to save some weight and bag the summit which was only another few hundred feet of vertical.
+April 30, 1:12PM: Misery hill is not steep, but after Avalanche Gulch it is an exhausting slog with another 1,300ft to go.
+The altitude was really affecting me, making it hard to focus and move quickly.
+Once we got to the top of misery hill we decided to drop the splitboards to save weight and bag the summit which was only another few hundred feet of vertical.
 The snow had turned really firm and penitentes had formed.
 The wind was howling again.
 We were approaching our turn around cutoff so we had to move.
-Just after 2PM we were standing on top of the summit of Mount Shasta!
+Just after 2PM we were standing on the summit of Mount Shasta!
 We snagged some pictures and took in the views.
 Fortunately the descent should be nice and fast!

 There was still plenty of snow that year to ski right back to the van.
 We celebrated the moment, packed up, got our burgers and made the trek back home.
 Shasta is a California classic, and rightfully so.

 The journey I embarked on to turn a complete disaster of an attempt into a success will always serve as a reminder to myself to keep pushing forward.
-Until we meet again Shasta!
+I think E.D.
+Pierce would be proud.